twpayne/chezmoi/docs/CONTRIBUTING.md

 ## Packaging

-If you plan to package chezmoi for your distibution, then note:
+If you're packaging chezmoi for an operating system or distribution:

 * Please set the version number, git commit, and build time in the binary.
-This is done by passing the linker flags:
+This greatly assists debugging when end users report problems or ask for help.
+You can do this by passing the following flags to the Go linker:

   ```
-  -X github.com/twpayne/chezmoi/cmd.VersionStr={{ .Version }}
+  -X github.com/twpayne/chezmoi/cmd.VersionStr=$VERSION
-  -X github.com/twpayne/chezmoi/cmd.Commit={{ .Commit }}
+  -X github.com/twpayne/chezmoi/cmd.Commit=$COMMIT
-  -X github.com/twpayne/chezmoi/cmd.Date={{ .Date }}
+  -X github.com/twpayne/chezmoi/cmd.Date=$DATE
   ```

+  `$VERSION` should be the chezmoi version, e.g. `1.7.3`.
+Any `v` prefix is optional and will be stripped, so you can pass the git tag in directly.

+  `$COMMIT` should be the full git commit hash at which chezmoi is built, e.g.
+  `4d678ce6850c9d81c7ab2fe0d8f20c1547688b91`.

+  `$DATE` should be the date of the build in RFC3339 format, e.g.
+  `2019-11-23T18:29:25Z`.

-* Please enable CGO, if possible. chezmoi can be built and run without CGO, but the `.chezmoi.group` template variable may not be set on some systems.
+* Please enable CGO, if possible. chezmoi can be built and run without CGO, but the `.chezmoi.username` and `.chezmoi.group` template variables may not be set correctly on some systems.

 * chezmoi includes a `docs` command which prints its documentation.
 By default, the docs are embedded in the binary.
-You can disable this behaviour, and have chezmoi read its docs from the filesystem by building with the `noembeddocs` build tag and setting the directory where chezmoi can find them with the `-X github.com/twpayne/chezmoi/cmd.DocDir={{ .PathToDocs }}` linker flag.
-For
+You can disable this behaviour, and have chezmoi read its docs from the filesystem by building with the `noembeddocs` build tag and setting the directory where chezmoi can find them with the `-X github.com/twpayne/chezmoi/cmd.DocDir=$DOCDIR` linker flag.
+For example:
-  example:

   ```
   go build -tags noembeddocs -ldflags "-X github.com/twpayne/chezmoi/cmd.DocsDir=/usr/share/doc/chezmoi" .
   ```

-  To disable the `docs` command completely, use the `nodocs` build tag.
+  To remove the `docs` command completely, use the `nodocs` build tag.

 * chezmoi includes an `upgrade` command which attempts to self-upgrade.
 You can remove this command completely by building chezmoi with the `noupgrade` build